-Table 7 is a summary of the detailed inventory of potential contaminant sources in the ZCC.
+Table 7 is a summary of the detailed inventory of PSCSs in the ZCC.
 The detailed source inventory was conducted to identify PSCSs that were not identified in the existing database review and to verify the location of the PSCSs within the ZCC.
-Additional PSCSs that were identified in detailed inventories of the ZCC consist of commercial activities (railroad yard, auto repair shops, gas stations, car dealerships, and a car wash), municipal operations (wastewater treatment plant), and
+Additional PSCSs that were identified in detailed inventories of the ZCC consist of commercial activities (auto repair shops and a utility substation) and industrial operations (coal companies and mines).
+Of these PSCSs, some of the industrial sources may have large volumes of potential contaminant stored.